SuddyN/StartGGDiscordActions/README.md

-# Start.GG State-Wide Offline Tournament Listing Tool
+# Start.GG Discord Bot for State-Wide Offline Tournaments

 This project combines GitHub Actions, the Start.GG GraphQL API, and Discord Webhooks to create a listing tool for all upcoming offline events of a given game in a given region.